ciims/CiiMS/README.md

 ## News

-__CiiMS 2.0.0 Beta Released__
+__CiiMS 2.0.0 RC1 Released__

-CiiMS 2.0.0 Beta is now available.
+CiiMS 2.0.0 RC1 is now available.
 Checkout the [release notes](https://www.erianna.com/ciims-2-0-0-beta-release-announcement) for more information.

 __Interested in a Hosted Solution?__